PlayOn Desktop User Guide.

 When you first launch PlayOn on your PC, you’ll notice a dashboard on the left hand side and navigation tabs along with top.

 The dashboard on the left allows you to quickly jump between the various sections of PlayOn.
-You’ll be able to read and delete notifications, manage your show Subscriptions, navigate your personal Media Library, browse your PlayMarks and, of course view and manage your Recordings.
+You’ll be able to read and delete notifications, manage your show Subscriptions, navigate your personal Media Library and view and manage your Recordings.

 The navigation tabs along the top will allow to jump to featured content, navigate Channels (to watch, stream or record) and to browse the PlayOn Plugin Channel Store.